 Theft is a is a constant problem in the scrap metal industry.
 News stories of men being electrocuted to death trying to cut copper wires and cables, thieves cutting AC units from churches to scrap them, houses being stripped of copper pipes and the list goes on.
 Scrap prices have increased recently and it seems there are more cases of scrap being stolen around the US and Canada.

 Increasing Prices Mean Increasing Theft

-With scrap prices, particularly copper prices hitting 3-year highs this year, theft will increase.
+When scrap prices are up, naturally scrap theft goes up.
 Scrap theft creates a problem for those that make an honest living from recycling scrap metal in their region.
 Thieves begin to see the metal prices increasing and start to steal material from job sites, homes, and businesses.
 With the increasing scrap metal prices, theft seems to spike across North America and it greatly affects the industry.

 Effects of Scrap Metal Thieves on the Industry